 If you have a car and fancy something a little different, drive just thirty minutes and you can find yourself in the quaint town of Niagara-on-the-Lake.
 Nicknamed “the loveliest town in Canada”, Niagara-on-the-Lake is a historical haven filled with sweet boutiques, stunning views of the lake, lots of parks, fruit orchards and, of course, wine.
 In fact, Niagara is known and celebrated for its wineries, and while there are 88 in the entire region, Niagara-on-the-Lake is home to 28 of them.

-If you want something a little on the high end style, try out the Watermark Restaurant which boasts panoramic views of the falls.
+If you want something a little on the high-end style, try out the Watermark Restaurant, which boasts panoramic views of the falls.
 Located on the 33rd floor of the Hilton Hotel and Suites Niagara, the restaurant offers a carefully crafted menu which highlights some of the regions finest local ingredients.
-But their best offering comes at brunch, when they serve up a full buffet with something even the youngest members of the family will enjoy.
+But their best offering comes at brunch when they serve up a full buffet with something even the youngest members of the family will enjoy.

 For kitsch and quirky look no further than the Flying Saucer restaurant.
-Although it is absolutely over the top, and a real tourist hot spot, the food is surprisingly good and even offers its own unique dishes such as “The E.T Special”.
+Although it is absolutely over the top, and a real tourist hot spot, the food is surprisingly good and it even offers its own unique dishes such as “The E.T Special”.